MrMaverick79/foodle-tdd/README.md

 ```

 Now we are in the red, we just need to create a textbox input field to pass this test and get back to the green.

+Jump back into the code, add an `<input type="text">` to the `Dashboard.jsx` file and the test should pass.

+## More complex testing: Mocking an API request

+Our component is going to make a request to an external API, so we need to be able to fake (or **mock**) the request and the results.

+To get started, we will need to make sure we have installed axios, which will handle our requests:

+`npm i axios`

+We could jsut write an axios request and test whether it returns, but there are many reasons that the request might fail--and many of those are due to the API itself, not the code.
+Instead, we need to mock a request.

+For this, I am endebted to [Zack Laughton](https://zaklaughton.dev/blog/the-only-3-steps-you-need-to-mock-an-api-call-in-jest)for his excellent blog post on the steps needed to achieve this.

 # Getting Started with Create React App